pentathlon91-byte/pentathlon91-byte/climate_mobility_pipeline/data/raw/weather/README.md

 Each file corresponds to a single API call for a specific date and location.

 Typical contents include:
-- `time` — hourly timestamp in ISO format
+- `time`: hourly timestamp in ISO format
-- `temperature_2m` — hourly temperature
+- `temperature_2m`: hourly temperature
-- `precipitation` — hourly precipitation
+- `precipitation`: hourly precipitation
-- `windspeed_10m` — hourly wind speed
+- `windspeed_10m`: hourly wind speed
 - metadata such as latitude, longitude, timezone, and elevation

 ### **Example structure of a raw weather file**
-Below is a simplified excerpt illustrating the structure of the JSON files stored in this directory.
+Below is a simplified excerpt illustrating the structure of the JSON files stored in this directory:
 ```json
 {
   "latitude": 41.875,